Moreton, Merseyside: Food manufacturing

-Moreton is also home to Typhoo Tea, with the factory which manufactures Typhoo, being located next to the Burton's factory.
+Moreton is also home to Typhoo Tea, with the factory located next to the Burton's factory.

 Pharmaceuticals

-Until the 1990s, Bristol-Myers Squibb was also a major employer to the local workforce, with a large factory located on the opposite side of Reeds Lane to Burton's, next to Leasowe Station.
+Until the 1990s, Bristol-Myers Squibb was also a major employer to the local workforce, with a large factory located on the opposite side of Reeds Lane to Burton's, next to Leasowe station.
 However, in the mid-90s, manufacturing was moved out of Moreton which led to the closure of the factory.

-At the same time, there was actually heavy investment into modern drug development and research labs on the site, which are still operated by Bristol-Myers Squibb.
+At the same time, there was heavy investment into modern drug development and research labs on the site, which are still operated by Bristol-Myers Squibb.
 In 2009, the company provided further investment into the site.

 Tarran Way Industrial Estate

-The Tarran Way Industrial Estate is mainly home to various car repair facilities, and other light industry businesses.
+The estate is mainly home to various car repair facilities and other light industry businesses.

 Dantec is the UK's biggest manufacturer of composite hoses, which are used in the transfer of petrochemicals.
-The company was established in 1969, and the business is situated on Tarran Way.
+The company was established in 1969 and the business is situated on Tarran Way.